poet77/poet77.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a student at USTC KCL lab now.
+I am a student on my GAP year at USTC KCL Lab,advised by Prof.Yi Zhou.
+Previously,I completed my undergraduate degree at the School of the Gifted Young, USTC, adivised by Prof.Ligang Liu.
+My primary research interest is using Artificial Intelligence to solve real-world scientific tasks.
+At that moment, I am focusing on:

+- **Autoformalization(translate natural language into formal langugae,like Lean)**

+- **Theorem Proving**